AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/message-format.md

 * **Experience Data Model (XDM)**.
 [XDM overview](../../../../xdm/home.md) and  [How to create an XDM schema in Adobe Experience Platform](../../../../xdm/tutorials/create-schema-ui.md).
 * **Class**.
 [Create and edit classes in the UI](../../../../xdm/ui/resources/classes.md).
 * **IdentityMap**.
 The identity map represents a map of all end-user identities in Adobe Experience Platform.
 Refer to `xdm:identityMap` in the [XDM field dictionary](../../../../xdm/schema/field-dictionary.md).
 * **SegmentMembership**.
 The [segmentMembership](../../../../xdm/schema/field-dictionary.md) XDM attribute informs which audiences a profile is a member of.
-For the three different values in the `status` field, read the documentation on [Segment Membership Details schema field group](../../../../xdm/field-groups/profile/segmentation.md).
+For the three different values in the `status` field, read the documentation on [Audience Membership Details schema field group](../../../../xdm/field-groups/profile/segmentation.md).

 >[!IMPORTANT]
 >